ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 Custom tags can be created by means of specifying two things only:
 YAML configuration and relevant Twig templates.

-The YAML configuration defines a custom tag's attributes and the template used to render it, as well as where is the toolbar the tag will be available.
+The YAML configuration defines a custom tag’s attributes and the template used to render it, as well as where in the toolbar the tag is available.

 See [Extend Online Editor](extend_online_editor.md#configure-custom-tags) for a full example.